 - bank transfers

-The Swiss e-commerce market in 2023 was dominated by cards: VISA and Mastercard, with 95.3% of all online stores checked.
-Other payment methods offered in the Swiss e-commerce market in 2023 include PayPal, with 74.6%, and bank transfer/cash in advance, with 52.0%.
+The Swiss e-commerce market is dominated by cards: VISA and Mastercard, with 93.9% and 93.5% respectively.
+Other payment methods offered in the Swiss e-commerce market include PayPal, with 72.7%, bank transfer/cash in advance, with 49.5.0%, and American Express, with 43%.

-A similar case is in Austria: VISA cards account for the largest percentage of payments, with 91.7% of all verified online stores.
-Other payment methods offered are PayPal, with 83.2%, and bank transfer/cash in advance, with 56.7%.
+A similar case is in Austria: VISA cards account for the largest percentage of payments, with 91.0% of all verified online stores.
+Other payment methods offered are Mastercard (90.8%), PayPal (83.3%), bank transfer/cash in advance (55.8%), and Sofortüberweisung (52.5%) – it’s an online banking-based payment method developed by the Swedish payment provider Klarna.

 These methods are increasingly favored for their convenience and the integration of advanced security measures.
 Let’s check them in more detail.